GridTools/gridtools/include/gridtools/storage/README.md

      3D looping. `target` and `host` spaces are same.
    - [cuda](cuda.hpp).
 Tailored for GPU. `target` and `host` spaces are different.

  Each traits resides in its own header.
-Note that the `builder.hpp` doesn't include specific traits headers.
- To use particular trait the user should include correspondent header.
+Note that the [builder.hpp](builder.hpp) doesn't include specific traits headers.
+To use a particular trait the user should include the correspondent header.

  ### Defining Custom Traits